Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Introduction

-\textbf{Contribution} We present a unified framework to assess both the over-smoothing and over-squashing issues in GNNs at a local level using Ollivier's Ricci curvature.
-Our key contributions can be summarised as follows: \begin{enumerate} \item We showed that very positively curved edges cause node representations to become similar.
-This infers that the over-smoothing issue can be locally detected by positive graph curvature. \item We showed the correlation between negatively curved edges and the the occurrence of local bottlenecks, an accepted explanation to the over-squashing issue.
-A rudimentary analysis is also presented to support the view that negative graph curvature can be used to identify the occurrence of over-squashing. \item Based on our theory, a number of curvature-based methods are proposed to alleviate the over-smoothing and over-squashing issues. \end{enumerate}
+\textbf{Contribution.} We present a unified theoretical framework to study both the over-smoothing and over-squashing phenomena in GNNs at {the} local level using the Ollivier-Ricci curvature \cite{ollivier}, an inherent local geometric property of graphs.
+Our key contributions {are three-fold}:

+\begin{enumerate} \item We {prove} that very positively curved edges cause node representations to become similar, thereby establishing a link between the over-smoothing issue and high edge curvature. \item We {prove} that low curvature value characterizes graph bottlenecks and demonstrate a connection between the over-squashing issue and negative edge curvature. \item Based on our {theoretical results}, we propose {the} Batch Ollivier-Ricci Flow (BORF), a {novel} curvature-based rewiring method designed to mitigate the over-smoothing and over-squashing issues {simultaneously}. \end{enumerate}

-\textbf{Organization} We structure this paper as follows: In Section~\ref{sec:preliminaries}, we give a brief summary of the relevant backgrounds in the study of GNNs and provide a concise formulation for Ollivier's Ricci curvature on graphs.
-In Section~\ref{sec:theoretical_analysis}, we present our central analysis showing positive graph curvature is associated with over-smoothing while negative graph curvature is associated with over-squashing.
-In Section \ref{sec:improving_GNNs}, we discuss how general strategies to design better GNNs from the lens of graph curvature.
-Related works are mentioned in passing in Section~\ref{sec:related_work}.
+\textbf{Organization.} We structure this paper as follows.
+First, we discuss related works in Section~\ref{sec:related_work}.
+In Section~\ref{sec:preliminaries}, we give a brief summary of the relevant backgrounds in the study of GNNs and provide a concise formulation for the Ollivier-Ricci curvature on graphs.
+In Section~\ref{sec:theoretical_analysis}, we present our central analysis showing positive graph curvature is associated with over-smoothing, while negative graph curvature is associated with over-squashing.
+In Section \ref{sec:borf}, we introduce the novel graph rewiring method BORF, {which} modifies the local graph geometry to suppress over-smoothing and { alleviate} over-squashing inducing connections.
+We empirically demonstrate the {superior performance} of our method compared to other {state-of-the-art} rewiring methods in Section \ref{sec:experiments}.
 The paper ends with concluding remarks in Section~\ref{sec:conclusion}.
-Technical proofs are provided in the Appendix.
+Technical proofs and other additional materials are provided in the Appendix.